munificent/craftinginterpreters/book/scanning-on-demand.md

 If the current character is the desired one, we advance and return `true`.
 Otherwise, we return `false` to indicate it wasn't matched.

-Now, we can handle all of the punctuation-like tokens.
+Now our scanner supports all of the punctuation-like tokens.
 Before we get to the longer ones, let's take a little side trip to handle characters that aren't part of a token at all.

 ### Whitespace